 A Photographer's Top 10 Wedding Day Tips

-After shooting 250-300 weddings over the past few years, here are my top 15 tips for a great wedding, starting with the most important one first.
+After shooting hundreds of weddings, I am overflowing with wedding advice.
+Here are my top 10 tips for a great wedding, starting with the most important one first:

 1) Don't choose a big, heavy wedding dress